 Boise Parks Community Education

-The goal of the Boise Parks & Recreation community education program is to enhance enjoyment of our parks and open spaces by fostering awareness and understanding of the important role they play in our lives.
+The goal of the Boise Parks and Recreation community education program is to enhance enjoyment of our parks and open spaces by fostering awareness and understanding of the important role they play in our lives.
 We strive to nurture curiosity by presenting opportunities to explore the natural world within our urban and suburban settings.
 We invite you to visit this webpage often to view our current event listings, program highlights, self-guided activities and other educational opportunities.